Previous: Determinism, Up: Top

 member_of_both(List1, List2, X) :-

-and in fact that's exactly how the Mercury compiler implements lambda expressions.
+and in fact that is exactly how the Mercury compiler implements lambda expressions.

-The current implementation of solutions/2 is a “zero-copy” implementation, so the cost of solutions/2 is proportional the number of solutions, but independent of the size of the solutions.
-(This may change in future implementations.)
+The current implementation of ‘solutions/2’ is a “zero-copy” implementation, so the cost of ‘solutions/2’ is independent of the size of the solutions, though it is proportional to the number of solutions.